brokechubb/Jakey/docs/PRODUCTION_STATUS.md

-# JakeySelfBot Production Status Report
+# Jakey Production Status Report

 **Status**: ✅ PRODUCTION READY

 ## Executive Summary

-JakeySelfBot has successfully completed all verification tests and is ready for production deployment.
+Jakey has successfully completed all verification tests and is ready for production deployment.
 All systems are operational with comprehensive testing confirming functionality across all major components.

 ## Test Results